 Just South Of Cincinnati

-Northern Kentucky is a key part of the 16-county Greater Cincinnati region, a thriving metro area with six Fortune 500 companies headquartered here; professional sports teams; major arts and cultural institutions; prominent public and private universities; a modern streetcar line; and nationally-recognized restaurant, craft beer and live music scenes.
+Northern Kentucky is a key part of the 16-county Greater Cincinnati region, a thriving metro area with seven Fortune 500 companies headquartered here; professional sports teams; major arts and cultural institutions; prominent public and private universities; a modern streetcar line; and nationally-recognized restaurant, craft beer and live music scenes.

 We’re a one-day drive from 60% of the U.S. population, the nexus where three interstate highways meet, including I-75 linking Michigan to Florida.
 We’re home to the Cincinnati/Northern Kentucky International Airport (CVG), which offers 165 peak-day flights, is home to DHL’s North America super-hub and is the home of the Amazon Air cargo hub.